 Eventually, all of that sweet stuff floating around in the gas tank would probably clog up the fuel filter, which could cause your engine to randomly hesitate or misfire, but you’d most likely replace your sugary filter before anything truly terrible happens.

-We apologize if this newfound information totally throws a monkey wrench in anyone’s elaborate revenge scheme, but there’s another substance that could easily disable a vehicle when poured into the gas tank…
+However, there’s another substance that could easily disable a vehicle when poured into the gas tank…

 Water and gasoline=bad news